JEP 404: Generational Shenandoah

 Motivation

-A concurrent collector that is also generational and can dynamically adjust its young generation’s size, and related operational parameters can both achieve low pause times and stay competitive in all other performance aspects.
+A concurrent collector that is also generational and can dynamically adjust its young generation’s size and related operational parameters can both achieve low pause times and stay competitive in other performance aspects.

 Description

-The collection algorithms operating on each generation are closely based on traditional Shenandoah.
-Within the young generation, Generational Shenandoah uses the same heuristics as traditional Shenandoah to distinguish areas of memory that hold newly allocated objects from areas of memory holding objects that survived one or more recent young-generation GC passes.
+The collection algorithms operating on each generation are closely based on non-generational Shenandoah.
+Within the young generation, Generational Shenandoah uses the same heuristics as traditional Shenandoah to distinguish areas of memory that hold newly allocated objects from areas of memory holding objects that survived one or more recent young-generation collections.

 Each generation is formed by a subset of the Shenandoah heap’s regions.
 At any given time, a region is considered either free or dedicated to either the young or the old generation.
 The size of each generation is given by its occupied regions plus a quota of free regions.
 Overreach into the free quota of the respective other generation is tolerated, but it accelerates collection triggering and can lead to degenerated and full collections.
-We will refine the algorithms to control collection-phase scheduling, young-generation sizing, tenuring age, and other auto-tuning mechanisms based on tests, once a prototype is available.
+We are actively refining the algorithms to control collection-phase scheduling, young-generation sizing, tenuring age, and other auto-tuning mechanisms.

 The generation-specific marking phases are largely decoupled from each other.
 Concurrent old-generation marking proceeds in the background during the time that young-generation marking and evacuation occurs multiple times.
-Old-generation marking can also be suspended as needed to execute other collection operations.
-Once old-generation marking has completed, subsequent evacuations and reference updates will include old-generation regions until the entire old-generation collection set has been processed.
+Old-generation marking can be preempted to execute higher priority young-generation collections.
+Once old-generation marking completes, subsequent evacuations and reference updates include old-generation regions until the entire old-generation collection set has been processed.

-For the remembered-set implementation, we use the existing card marking code and supplement code for remembered scanning that is concurrent with mutator execution.
+For the remembered-set implementation, we use existing card marking code as borrowed from the Parallel and CMS GC implementations and supplement this with new code that allows remembered set scanning to run concurrently with mutator execution.

-The new generational feature is part of the Shenandoah code base, but it has no runtime effect unless it is activated by the JVM command line option
+The new generational feature is part of the Shenandoah code base, but it has no runtime effect unless it is activated by the JVM command line options

 Alternatives